Gray-Grant Communications

 Why you need a proofreader…

 Reading time: Less than 1 minute Don’t let jargon cause you to make embarrassing typographical errors.
 Everything you write needs a proofreader, even if you can’t afford having a professional do it… I volunteer at my local high school, where I’m the debate coach.
-I love working with teenagers — I […]
+I love working with teenagers — I find their energy infectious.
+But […]

 Why you need a proofreader… Read More »